jonescompneurolab/hnn-core/doc/contributing.md

     git branch --set-upstream-to=origin cool-feature-3
     ```

-    5. **Delete** your local `master` branch, using the following:
+    5. **Delete** your local `main` branch, using the following:

     ```
-    git branch -D master
+    git branch -D main
     ```

-    6. Download the latest version of `upstream`'s `master` branch, AND make a new
+    6. Download the latest version of `upstream`'s `main` branch, AND make a new
-       `master` branch locally that is the same as `upstream`'s `master`, using the
+       `main` branch locally that is the same as `upstream`'s `main`, using the
        following:

     ```
-    git fetch upstream master:master
+    git fetch upstream main:main
     ```

     7. **Only if** you already pushed your out-of-sync commits to `origin`, you should
-       force `origin`'s `master` to use your new, local `master` branch, using the
+       force `origin`'s `main` to use your new, local `main` branch, using the
        following. **Note: You should NEVER `git push --force upstream` to your
        `upstream` remote.** The `--set-upstream` option is fine, but always make sure
        you only `git push --force origin`, and never `git push --force upstream`!
 You
        probably will not be allowed to, but you still need to be cautious.

     ```
-    git checkout master
+    git checkout main
-    git branch --set-upstream-to=origin master
+    git branch --set-upstream-to=origin main
     git push --force origin
     ```

-    8. The situation should now be resolved: the code you had on `master` is now on
+    8. The situation should now be resolved: the code you had on `main` is now on
        `cool-feature-3`.
-Your local and `origin` `master` branch is now fully
+Your local and `origin` `main` branch is now fully
-       synchronized with `upstream`'s `master`.
+       synchronized with `upstream`'s `main`.
 You can now continue your work
-       developing on feature branches, but never the `master` branch.
+       developing on feature branches, but never the `main` branch.

 ## Documentation